jennyfolkesson/imagingDB/README.md

 ## Getting Started

-There are two main CLIs, data_uploader and data_downloader.
+There are three main CLIs, data_uploader, data_downloader and query_data.

 During data upload, you can choose between doing 'file' or 'frames' upload type.
-File will just write the existing file as is on S3, whereas 'frames'' will attempt to read the file, separate frames from metadata and upload each frame individually as a png, and write both global and frame level metadata to the database.
-Files will be written to the 'raw_files' folder in the S3 buckets, and frames will be written to 'raw_frames'.
+File will just write the existing file as is on S3, whereas 'frames' will attempt to read the file, separate frames from metadata and upload each frame individually as a png, and write both global and frame level metadata to the database.
+Files will be written to the 'raw_files' folder in the storage, and frames will be written to 'raw_frames'.

+The data downloader allows you to download complete datasets, or partial datasets if you specify x, y, z, t, p indices.

+The query data tool interfaces the database only, it queries the database and prints out datasets that matches specified search criteria.

+In addition to the CLIs, you can see the Jupyter notebooks for examples on how to query and assemble full or partial datasets directly in python.

-The data uploader takes:
+The data uploader CLI takes the following arguments:

  * **csv:** a csv file containing file information, please see the _files_for_upload.csv_ in this repository for required fields and example values.
  The csv file should contain the following columns: